bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 I can create a gerber file for the outside outline of the shape, and then create an Excelon drill hits file for the round interior cut-outs!

-This turns out to be slightly tedious becuase I have to manually measure the cutouts and then carfully center the drill hits in the middle of each cutout, but eventually I end up with this...
+This turns out to be slightly tedious because I have to manually measure the cutouts and then carefully center the drill hits in the middle of each cutout, but eventually I end up with this...

 ![DipTrace Outline With Drill Hits.PNG](DipTrace Outline With Drill Hits.PNG)